Me & My Plural Husbands

 That’s why you will find me on the courthouse steps, dressed in red, surrounded by my wonderful, supportive husbands who will all be advocating for the decriminalization of the polygamy lifestyle.
 And they will be smiling, because they know it is God’s will.

-When it comes to enslaving people for my own advantage and getting away with it legally, God is the power tool in my back pocket.
+When it comes to enslaving people for my own advantage and getting away with it legally, I can pretend that God is the power tool in my back pocket.”

 For more information about why polygamy is not a matter of consenting adults, read